meelgroup/meelgroup-website/content/publication/AAAI14.md

 # Publication name and optional abbreviated version.
 publication = "In Proceedings of AAAI Conference on Artificial Intelligence (AAAI)."

+abstract = "Given a CNF formula and a weight for each assignment of values to variables, two natural problems are weighted model counting and distribution-aware sampling of satisfying assignments.
+Both problems have a wide variety of important applications.
+Due to the inherent complexity of the exact versions of the problems, interest has focused on solving them approximately.
+Prior work in this area scaled only to small problems in practice, or failed to provide strong theoretical guarantees, or employed a computationally-expensive maximum a posteriori probability (MAP) oracle that assumes prior knowledge of a factored representation of the weight distribution.
+We present a novel approach that works with a black-box oracle for weights of assignments and requires only an {NP}-oracle (in practice, a SAT-solver) to solve both the counting and sampling problems.
+Our approach works under mild assumptions on the distribution of weights of satisfying assignments, provides strong theoretical guarantees, and scales to problems involving several thousand variables.
+We also show that the assumptions can be significantly relaxed while improving computational efficiency if a factored representation of the weights is known."

 # Featured image thumbnail (optional)
 image_preview = ""